ciphx-src/x509-client/README.md

     /// If true, allow `File` transport scheme.
     /// If false, transport attempts will fail for `File` scheme. pub files: bool,

+    /// Limits max transfer size in bytes.
+If None, apply no limit. pub limit: Option<usize>,

     /// Optional Reqwest client.
     /// If None, a default Reqwest client will be instantiated.